 Our drones spies are in West Virginia, called the mountain state for a reason, the Appalachians cover the entire state.
 Since coal mining is a thing of the past, there are swaths of ranges with roads, but no people or traffic.
 Some people stayed and tried living off the land, but they were few in number.
 Chunks of mountain could be had for a song as there was no significant industry and agriculture is now primarily large scale and mechanized..

 The Appalachian mountains aren’t particularly high, the highest under five thousand feet, it isn’t the Rockies.
-Our Arizona home is less than a hundred miles from Mt.
+Our Arizona home is less than fifty miles from Mt.
 Humphrey just north of Flagstaff, it’s twelve thousand feet at the top, and a steep slog.
 I know, I’ve slogged it.
 Deep wilderness until the tree line breaks, the path is all roots and rocks, then climb over rocks to the top.
 View is spectacular.

 We can see from the drone’s eye view, the facility is basic on the exterior, one story composite that will easily handle the moderate weather.
 Eighties in the summer, forties in winter, a little snow in January and February, moderate rainfall otherwise.